top of page

 Feb 6

-Build connections with other participants, visit vendor and sponsor booths, grab a coffee and a snack
+Build connections with other participants, visit vendor and sponsor booths, grab a coffee and a snack to fuel up for the next sessions.

 Innovation